socialistlegacy/socialistlegacy/content/ephemera/test.md

 by William Francis Barnard

 1887.
-&nbsp;&nbsp;&nbsp;
+&nbsp; &nbsp
 Is this what we must bear, O Freedom, Mother,
-   To see thy face and but to touch thy hand?
+&nbsp; &nbsp;To see thy face and but to touch thy hand?
-      Is there no easier way?
+&nbsp; &nbsp; &nbsp; &nbsp; Is there no easier way?
 Must death another take, and yet another,
    While tears and lamentations thru the land
       Show the great price we pay?